equalitie/BotHound/README.md

 It is possible to have more than one attack in a single incident.

 * Modify the tools.label\_attack() function arguments
-If you have more than 1 attack number to save, you should add a call to the label/attack() function for every attack.
+If you have more than one attack number to save, you should add a call to the label/attack() function for every attack.
 For example, for attack #1 you choose cluster #3:
 ```python
 tools.label_attack(id_incident, attack_number = 1, selected_clusters = [3], selected_clusters2 = [])